 History and Philosophy of Ministry

-The idea for Hope Now Bible Church took root in late 2004.
-After much prayer, the church began a Sunday evening service in February of 2005 (as a part of Hope Now for Youth) and officially incorporated (as a separate entity) in 2007.
+Hope Now Bible Church was established 2004 as we met for Home Bible studies.
+The church began a Sunday evening service in February of 2005.
 We used classrooms at First Presbyterian Church of Fresno.
 In 2008 we moved into our current facility and began meeting on Sunday mornings.

 We are fully Grace in our belief, meaning no works or good deeds are required for everlasting life.
 We are saved only by believing in the our Lord Jesus Christ; his death, burial and resurrection (1 Corinthians 15:1-4)..
 We are dispensational, pre-tribulational, and pre-millennial.

 We reject false additions to faith (Ephesians 2:8,9) such as, surrender, repentance, baptism, or confession.
 These are all works of a believer, but are not required for salvation.

 We believe the mission of the local church is to glorify God and edify (build up) the believers.
 We do not believe the Church is Israel, nor do we believe we are in the Kingdom now, nor are we building or advancing the Kingdom.
 We are in the dispensation of grace and the future, physical and fraternal Kingdom will be established, after the church is "caught up", by Jesus Christ Himself when He returns as King at the end of the seven-year Tribulation.